 Celebrated In: India

-Celebrated By: (Hindu)
+Celebrated By: Hindu (Hindu)

-The Jwalamukhi fair is also held twice a year during the Navratri of Chaitra and Assiy.
+The Jwalamukhi fair is held twice a year during the Navratri of Chaitra and Ashwin.
 The devotees go round the 'Jwala Kund' in which the sacred fire burns, making their offerings.
-Nearby is 'Gorakh Tibbi' a centre of the Gorakhpanthi Naths.
+Nearby is 'Gorakh Tibbi' a center of the Gorakhpanthi Naths.

 Jwalamukhi is a famous temple of Goddess Jwalamukhi, the deity of flaming mouth, believed to be the manifestation of the Goddess Sati.
-The building is modern with a gilt dome and pinnacles, and possesses a beautiful folding door of silver plates.
+The building is modern with a gilt dome and pinnacles and possesses a beautiful folding door of silver plates.
 The Devi appears in the form of nine different flames.
 The principal one is believed to be Mahakali.
 The other eight flames at different places in the temple represent the following Goddesses Annapurna.

-temple affairs were guided and supervised by the princely state of Nadaun.
+Temple affairs were guided and supervised by the princely state of Nadaun.
 In 1809, Maharaja Ranjit Singh visited the temple and after dyeing his hand in saffron, stamped an agreement in the temple premises with Raja Sansar Chand-the local ruler.
 Later after tasting success in the Afghan war, Maharaja Ranjit Singh gilded the roof of the Jwalamukhi temple as a thanksgiving.
 His son Kharak Singh presented to the temple a pair of silver-plated folding doors.